 Under the Education and Care Services National Regulations (National Regulations), as part of taking reasonable steps to ensure that a person aged 18 years or older who resides at a family day care residence is a fit and proper person to be in the company of children, an approved provider must consider the person’s current working with children check.

-The approved provider must be satisfied the person is fit and proper before the approved provider can provide care, or continue to provide care, at the family day care service.
+The approved provider must be satisfied the person is fit and proper before the family day care educator can provide care, or continue to provide care, at the family day care service.

 Family day care cannot be provided in a home where an adult occupant does not hold a blue card or positive exemption notice.